Judge Judy: Nielsen ratings by seasons for series original run (1996–2021)

 It was due, in part, to this early success that daytime television began to feature more court programming, such as a revival of The People's Court that re-debuted in fall 1997.
 In 1999, Judge Judy moved from Worldvision Enterprises to Paramount Domestic Television, which also distributed her stablemate Judge Joe Brown and eventually Judge Mills Lane.
 Many other former judges were given their own court shows in syndication due in large part to Sheindlin's popularity.
-Examples include Greg Mathis, Glenda Hatchett, Alex Ferrer, Maria Lopez, Karen Mills-Frances, Cristina Perez, David Young, and many others.
+Examples include Greg Mathis, Glenda Hatchett, Alex Ferrer, Maria Lopez, Karen Mills-Francis, Cristina Perez, David Young, and many others.
 In addition, the series helped to spawn various nontraditional court programs.
 These include the reality-based revival of Divorce Court, which was originally presided over by Mablean Ephriam (1999–2006), Lynn Toler (2006–2020), Faith Jenkins (2020–2022), and currently helmed by Star Jones; the short-lived Power of Attorney, capturing various high-profile attorneys arguing cases for litigants in front of Andrew Napolitano; Street Court, which took litigation outside of the courtroom; Jury Duty, featuring an all-celebrity jury hearing cases presided over by Bruce Cutler; etc. Furthermore, Judge Judys rise in popularity enabled several non-real-life judges to preside over courts, such as Nancy Grace, Larry Joe Doherty, and Gloria Allred.

-Also, partly due to Judge Judy's popularity, the producers of The People's Court decided to replace Ed Koch with Judy's husband, Jerry Sheindlin, as their presiding judge during The People's Courts present incarnation 3rd season/overall series 15th season (1999–2000).
-This meant that husband and wife would be either part of the same afternoon lineup or competing for ratings against each other.
-The experiment, however, did not last long as midway through The People's Court's 4th season (2000–01), Jerry was replaced by the show's current judge, Marilyn Milian.
+Also, partly due to Judge Judy's popularity, the producers of the revival of The People's Court decided to replace Ed Koch, who had presided over the series since its 1997 return, with Judy's husband, Jerry Sheindlin, as their presiding judge at the beginning of its third season in 1999.
+The experiment, however, did not last long; Jerry Sheindlin was let go from The People's Court after one and a half seasons and replaced with Marilyn Milian, who presided over the proceedings until the series was cancelled in 2023.